httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Expired cookies.

+2. Cookies whose secure-only-flag is not set, and which share a domain field with more than a predetermined number of other cookies.

-2. Cookies that share a domain field with more than a predetermined number of other cookies.
+3. Cookies that share a domain field with more than a predetermined number of other cookies.

-3. All cookies.
+4. All cookies.

 If two cookies have the same removal priority, the user agent MUST evict the cookie with the earliest last-access date first.